tinchodias/BaselineBuilder/README.md

-# pharo-metacello-baseline-builder
+# Pharo Metacello baseline builder

 Fastly create a BaselineOf for your new Pharo project.

-## Scenario & How to use it
+## Example of use

 You started to code `XYZ`, a new project in Pharo that has several packages such as `XYZ-Core`, `XYZ-Examples` and `XYZ-Tests`.
 The project needs other ("external") projects that you loaded via Metacello during the coding session: [Roassal3](https://github.com/ObjectProfile/Roassal3) and [Chalten](https://github.com/ba-st/Chalten).